Roger A. Haken Best Student Paper Award

 2023 IEEE IEDM Best Student Paper Award Winner

-Chang Niu, for the paper entitled "Record-Low Metal to Semiconductor Contact Resistance in Atomic-Layer-Deposited In›O3 TFTs Reaching the Quantum Limit"
+Chang Niu, for the paper entitled "Record-Low Metal to Semiconductor Contact Resistance in Atomic-Layer-Deposited In2O3 TFTs Reaching the Quantum Limit TFTs Reaching the Quantum Limit"

 Previous Award Winners: